-In poorer countries, many babies and children with serious illnesses die even though they have been cared for in hospitals.
-One reason for this may be that health workers are not properly trained to offer the care that these children need.
+In poor countries, many babies and children with serious illnesses die even though they have been cared for in hospitals.
+One reason for this may be that health workers in these countries are often not properly trained to offer the care that these children need.

-In poorer countries, children may often become seriously ill because of conditions such as pneumonia, meningitis and diarrhoea, and may need emergency care.
+In poor countries, children may often become seriously ill because of conditions such as pneumonia, meningitis and diarrhoea, and may need emergency care.
 For newborn babies, the most common reason for emergency care is when the baby gets too little oxygen while being born.
 If this goes on for too long, the person delivering the baby has to help the baby breathe, and sometimes has to get the baby's heart rate back to normal.
 This is called neonatal resuscitation.

-Neonatal resuscitation is a skilled task and health workers need proper training.
-As babies need to be resuscitated quickly, health workers also need to know how to prepare for this before the baby is born.
-For instance, they need to know how to prepare the room and the proper equipment.
-Health workers in poorer countries often do not have these skills, and these babies are likely to die.
+Neonatal resuscitation is a skilled task and the health worker needs proper training.
+As babies need to be resuscitated quickly, the health worker also needs to know how to prepare for this before the baby is born.
+For instance, he or she needs to know how to prepare the room and the proper equipment.
+Health workers in poor countries often do not have these skills, and these babies are likely to die.
 Babies can also be harmed if the health worker does not resuscitate the baby correctly.

 There are a number of training programmes that teach health workers how to give emergency care to seriously ill babies and children.
-But these have mostly been developed and tested in wealthy countries and we don't know if these would work in poorer countries.
+But these have mostly been developed and tested in wealthy countries and we don't know if these would work in poor countries.